jtruong2/checks-for-understanding/module-4/backend/week_two.md

 11. Describe a RESTful API.

+  A RESTful API adheres to the standards of having only the following actions: get,post, put, patch, and destroy

 12. What are some main characteristics of a team following an agile workflow?
 13. What are some advantages **and** disadvantages to using OAuth to authenticate a user?